SJaynesh/CPP-Language-Ch-01/README.md

   C programming files are stored with .c extension. | C++ programming files are stored with .cpp extension.
   C is use <stdio.h> header file. | C++ is use <iostream.h> header file.
   C is use for void main() function.
 Its body for C Language. | C++ is use for int main() function.
 Its body for C++ Language.
+  C is Support only for int,char,float datatype. | C++ is Support for int,char,float,double,string,boolean(True,False).
   No built-in support for classes and object. | Has built-in support for classes and object.